-Volunteers for the National September 11 Memorial & Museum play a critical role in in contributing toward our mission in both public-facing and office-based positions.
+Volunteers for the National September 11 Memorial & Museum play a critical role in contributing toward our mission in both public-facing and office-based positions.

 We are seeking volunteers who are courteous and have excellent communication skills for the following positions:

 Visitor Services Volunteers